Jenelle Evans Reportedly Granted Restraining Order Against Ex, Former ‘Teen Mom’ Star Said To Be ‘In Hiding’

 As previously reported by The Inquisitr, David Eason took to his own social media accounts and claimed he was going to file a missing persons report for Jenelle and their daughter Ensley.
 Reportedly, David did call emergency services and a report was made, but nothing has been filed yet.

 Last weekend, David had Ensley while Jenelle was in New York City.
-The timing of her trip caught the attention of Teen Mom 2 fans as it was the same time the reunion special was filming.
-Reportedly, Jenelle met with MTV while in the Big Apple, but she did not appear on the reunion special.
+The timing of her trip caught the attention of Teen Mom 2 fans as it was during the same time the reunion special was filming.
+Reportedly, Jenelle met with MTV while in the Big Apple, but she did not appear on the reunion.
 Upon returning from the trip, Jenelle reportedly picked up her daughter and left.

 The mom-of-three has not been on social media since she made the announcement that she was leaving David on Halloween.
 She took to her Instagram to post two photos with lengthy text detailing her decision.
-In her post, she noted that she was focused some “big life decisions.”
-She claimed that her time away from the reality television show made her look at her life “differently.”
-She explained she was leaving her husband and that it was what was “best.”
+In her post, she noted that she was focused on some “big life decisions.”
+She claimed that her time away from the reality television show made her look at her life “differently,” adding that she was leaving her husband and that it was what was “best.”
 She has not posted to any of her social media sites since.

 Delivered To Your INBOX